ali-bazrkar/subtitle-generator-script-whisper/README.md

 ## how-does-it-work?
-as mentioned under the hood it will use [faster-whisper](https://github.com/SYSTRAN/faster-whisper) models, which is a reimplementation of [Whisper models](https://github.com/openai/whisper) using CTranslate2. i never used original whisper models myself but these repackages seem to have lower binary size compared to the original models and they are faster. in terms of quality i have used turbo (on GPU), base-en and small-en (on CPU). base-en was alright, small-en had a very nice accuracy even on technical videos.
+as mentioned under the hood it will use [faster-whisper](https://github.com/SYSTRAN/faster-whisper) models, which is a reimplementation of [Whisper models](https://github.com/openai/whisper) with CTranslate2 format. i never used original whisper models myself but these repackages seem to have lower binary size compared to the original models and they are faster. in terms of quality i have used turbo (on GPU), base-en and small-en (on CPU). base-en was alright, small-en had a very nice accuracy even on technical videos.

 #### model-details:
 for more detail check the [OG whisper](https://github.com/openai/) repo but i will shortly explain them here too anyway.